wrought/wireless-networking-in-the-developing-world/wndw.md

--   •The temperature also changes the relation between voltage and charge.
+-   The temperature also changes the relation between voltage and charge.
 It is preferable to use a regulator which adjusts the low voltage disconnect and reconnect parameters according to temperature.
 The temperature sensor of the regulator should be fixed to the battery using tape or some other simple method.

--   •In hot areas it is important to keep the batteries as cool as possible.
+-   In hot areas it is important to keep the batteries as cool as possible.
 The batteries must be stored in a shaded area and never get direct sunlight.
 It's also desirable to place the batteries on a small support to allow air to flow under them, thus increase the